Can You Take Claritin (Loratadine) While Pregnant?

-Always consult your healthcare provider before taking any medication during pregnancy
+Always talk to your doctor before taking any medication during pregnancy, including antibiotics.

-Alternative antibiotics may be preferred depending on your specific condition and trimester
+Alternative antibiotics may be preferred depending on your specific condition and how far along you are in your pregnancy.

 Like other pregnancy medication concerns such as taking ozempic while pregnant, antibiotic safety during pregnancy requires balancing treatment benefits against potential risks.
 Doctronic's AI-powered consultations can provide immediate guidance on medication safety questions, helping you understand your options when time-sensitive health concerns arise.